filecoin-project/specs/expected-consensus.md

 - `Signature` - A signature with your private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after we propogate it to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

 ## Chain Selection

+As we saw, multiple miners can be elected in a given round, likewise multiple blocks can be

 ### Chain Weighting